julidr/kuro-bot/README.md

   and rol. <br>
   If no channel was configured then it won't send them and if no role was configured it will use `@everyone`.

-- **events reminders**: If an event is about to end in one day will send a notification to a preconfigured channel and rol. <br>
+- **events reminders**: If an event is about to end or start in one day will send a notification to a preconfigured channel and rol. <br>
   If no channel was configured then it won't send them and if no role was configured it will use `@everyone`.

 ## License ##